CoCoLabErica/ticket-generator/README.md

 # ticket-generator

 A computer script that generates event tickets with a detachable section that can be kept by event organiser and outputs all numbered tickets as a PDF for printing.
+A sample ticket output is available at <https://github.com/CoCoLabErica/ticket-generator/blob/main/tickets.pdf>

 **No programming knowledge is required for using this ticket generator.**

-Step 1 - Install R and RStudio at <https://posit.co/download/rstudio-desktop/>{target="_blank"}
+Step 1 - Install R and RStudio at <https://posit.co/download/rstudio-desktop/>

 Step 2 - Open RStudio and create a new project